What happens to Child Benefit when my child is 16+?

 How to apply for the Child Benefit Extension Period

-Once your child has registered with the careers service you can apply for the Child Benefit Extension Period in one of 3 ways:-
+Once your child has registered with the careers service or signed up to join the Armed Forces, you can apply for the Child Benefit Extension Period in one of 3 ways:-

 HM Revenue and Customs – Child Benefit Office